mmb-carb/ESTA/README.md

 ## Recent Updates

-The source code is updated to read EMFAC2017 emissions, and has the option to output diesel PM emissions.
+The source code is updated to read EMFAC2021 emissions, and has the option to output diesel PM emissions.
-The directory NH3_data_EF17_MPO010 contains the NH3 emissions files for several years and user can append the specific year of the NH3 emissions files to the EMFAC2017 emissions files.
-The scripts that append the NH3 emissions files to the EMFAC2017 emissions files are provided at EF17_format_ld and EF17_format_hd directories.
-The current version of the NH3 inventory is MPO010.
-Day of week fraction file 'calvad_gai_dow_factors_2012.csv' has been replaced with 'pems_dow_factors_2018.csv'.
+EMFAC2021 output file includes the NH3 emissions.
+A day specifc fraction file which created by the PeMS data is used for the Heavy Heavy-duty vehicles.
+The 2017 day specific fraction file (doy_fractions_2017_truck_final.csv) is located at input/defaults/surrogates/temporal directory.
+User needs to replace this file if the model year is not 2017.

 ## ESTA Documentation